-Greenhouse Gas Emissions Inventory.
-The County of San Mateo is responsible for reducing GHG emissions coming from unincorporated areas.
+Greenhouse Gas Emissions Inventory

+In order to meet the criteria establish under CEQA, the CCAP must track emissions from unincorporated communities.
+The GHG inventory provides the scientific basis for quantifying emissions reduction strategies and developing climate goals.
+The inventory tracks the GHG emissions originating from unincorporated areas that the County of San Mateo is responsible for reducing.
 Below, Figure 2.
-"Emissions reduction goals by 2030" displays the sector-wide 2030 emissions reduction goal in the center, the contribution of each sector to County's emissions profile in the colored ring, as well as the key areas of opportunity for achieving those emissions reduction targets and strategies were designed to reduce emissions in these critical sectors.
+"Emissions reduction goals by 2030" displays the sector-wide 2030 emissions reduction goal in the center, the contribution of each sector to County's emissions profile in the colored ring, as well as the key areas of opportunity for achieving those emissions reductions by sector in the outer-most text.
+The CCAP emission reduction targets and strategies were designed to reduce emissions in these critical sectors.
+For example, the transportation sector accounts for 40% of the County's total emissions, and the County's vehicle fleet needs to include 18% zero emission vehicles and equipment by 2030 in order to reach the emissions reduction goal.
+The CCAP's organization and targets are oriented around this inventory.